roomate/MVA-Projects/Kernel_Methods/README.md

 The test dataset is simply made by adding a uniform pixel-wise noise to some clean MNIST.

 Below is the result after training for different levels of noise.
+First row is the corrupted data (the input), the second row is the output data of the autoencoder.
+One hopes to recover a denoised MNIST digits here.

 - 0%:
 <img src="img/noise_0.PNG" alt="drawing" width="400"/>